In-House Counsel Communications: Protecting Attorney-Client Privilege and Work Product With Employee Statements

 The panel will review these and other notable issues:

-- What steps can in-house counsel take to attempt to preserve the attorney-client privilege in certain communications?
+- What steps can in-house counsel take to protect and preserve the attorney-client privilege over communications with company employees?

-- How can discoverable facts and privileged communications be distinguished?
+- How can discoverable facts and privileged communications be distinguished in litigation and investigations?

 - What are the best practices for in-house counsel to make distinctions between business advice and legal advice?

-- How can in-house counsel prepare to address the privilege issues that arise during depositions?
+- How can in-house counsel prepare to address corporate privilege issues that arise during depositions?

 Michael B. Hayes